lukemunsch/anime-character-base/README.md

 #### Manual Test

-I have run this project on numerous different devices and involved outside users to create their own logins and comments; all functionality worked correctly and no errors were discovered on deployed site
+I have run this project on numerous different devices and involved outside users to create their own logins and comments; all functionality worked correctly and no errors were discovered on deployed site.
+As an admin I was successful in creating characters, deleting characters, and editing them to keep them updated.

 #### Automatic Tests